-Jorge: There are many variations of mojo.
+Jorge Castillo: There are many variations of mojo sauce.
 It is the signature marinade of Cuba and it finds its way into many different dishes.

-Raúl: Many mojos do not include oil.
+Raúl Musibay: Many mojo sauces do not include oil.
 When you are roasting a pig, the oil is not necessary -- there's plenty of fat in the pig!

-Glenn: However, for chicken, fish, beef, and so on, a mojo with oil will help prevent the meat from drying out in the marinade.
+Glenn Lindgren: However, for chicken, fish, beef, and so on, a mojo sauce with oil will help prevent the meat from drying out in the marinade.

-Jorge: With oil or without, the key element is sour orange, an almost bitter orange that grows throughout Cuba.
-Many Cubans brought the sour orange to South Florida, where it also flourishes.
+Jorge Castillo: With oil or without, the key element is sour orange, the almost bitter Seville orange that grows throughout Cuba.
+Many Cubans have their own sour orange trees in South Florida -- some from seeds smuggled out of Cuba.

 The key to making mojo is in the proportions.
 The nice thing is that you can make exactly the amount you need.